Perfecting Development-Plan Writing

 - Managers and teachers need to monitor students’ progress closely and intervene quickly when students are at risk of not completing.

 - Leaders and managers do not check rigorously the progress that apprentices make.
 Consequently, interventions for apprentices who are underperforming are not always made as quickly as for 16 to 19 study programme or adult learners.

 Publicity information for event organisers

 The Data Springboard is designed to challenge the perceived data hierarchy in education and training.
 Retention and achievement rates simply tell the story of learners who have left.
 Any quality improvement information derived from this analysis cannot benefit the learners on whom the data was collected.
 Using the Data Springboard, staff will drill down through progressively more reactive layers of data to find their most suitable hair-trigger indicators of underperformance – the very first signs that a learner is becoming at risk of underachieving or quitting.
 The session will help staff to articulate the difference between indicators and causes.
-This information will enable them to precisely identify the weakest aspects of their provision and develop SMART actions that will impact on learners who are on programme now.
+This information will enable them to precisely identify the weakest aspects of their provision and develop the actions needed to make a difference to learners who are on programme now.

-Perfecting Development-Plan Writing is a stand-alone session, though it is the second in a series of four sessions looking at improving the whole self-assessment process.
+Perfecting Development-Plan Writing is a stand-alone session, though it is the second in a series of three sessions looking at improving the whole self-assessment process.

 This session will enable delegates to:

 - identify the four most common issues with development plans